tristaneo/tristaneo.github.io/README.md

 # Description
-This webpage is an archive for my research.
+This page follows my research into terrestrial ecosystems, the methods and code that I use to analyse them.

 # Current Research Projects
 ## Charcoal Production